spoonapps/docs/README.md

 1. A `display_name`.
 This is the actual wording that will appear in the top nav bar
 2. An `ordering`.
 This is the order, left-to-right, that the topic will appear in the nav bar, relative to all other topics.
-3. A `link`.
-This is the initial section that will be shown when a user clicks on a topic, without selecting a section from the dropdown.
 4. A list of `sections`.
 This list is used to populate the topic's dropdown.

 Each topic has an attribute for a list of containing `sections`.
 Each section must have the following attributes:

 1. A `display_name`.
 This will be the text that appears for that section in the containing topic's dropdown.
 The `display_name` is also used as the basis for forming that section's `id` on **docs.html**.
-The `id` for a section is the `display_name` with whitespace removed appended to the text "cmdTabContent".
+The `id` for a section is the `display_name` with spaces translated to '+' and with all special characters (except '?', which is trimmed out) encoded.
 2. An `ordering`.
 This is the ordering, relative to the other sections in the containing topic, that this section will appear, top-to-bottom, in the topic dropdown.
 3. A list of `pages`.
 Should always be an empty list in the **meta.yaml** file.